aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/project/index.md

 draft: false
 ---

-# Introduction to Critical Making | Project

----

 ## Your Task

 Your task during this course is to create a device that meets the following criteria and guidelines.